awangga/nopanel/git.md

 ```sh
 cat ~/.ssh/id_rsa.pub
 ```
-if there is not exist you must generate ssh key in next section
+if there is no key appears, plese generate the key also set global config of git in next section and please add the public key to your github profile.

 ## Generate RSA Key
 Just One time for first instalation of git scm,